himynameisdave/generator-gulpfile-modules/README.md

 ```

 So at the root of his project, he's got a `./gulp` folder he puts all his tasks, each in their own little JS file.
-This is **really fucking cool**, and I think it really follows Gulp's whole notion of "one-task-one-thing".
+This is a **really fucking cool** concept, and I think it really follows Gulp's whole notion of "one-task-one-thing" which I appreciate.

 ##### Enough rambling, wtf is this generator?